 Cooking rice can be a little tricky, especially if you’re looking for a foolproof recipe for firm brown rice.
-If you have a rice allergy then please don’t try and follow this recipe.
-If you are interested in learning more about rice then keep on reading, but please don’t attempt to make this and then eat it.

 Over the years I’ve found that most of the recipes out there call for more water than is really needed.
 While this may help make sure the rice is fully cooked every time, more often than not you can end up with very soft, mushy rice. 🙁 If you’re serving the rice as a side dish or spooning an entree on top of it, this may not be a big deal.
 But if you’re using the rice in another dish that requires a lot of mixing (like my Chicken Fried Rice), mushy, soft rice simply ruins the whole dish.
 So I’m here to help with my perfect, no-fail, foolproof firm Brown Rice Recipe as well as some tips for storing and reheating this delicious, whole grain!